 The results of players will be combined under their school and/or neighborhood in friendly competition with other schools or neighborhoods to find out the winners for each season.
-Those not in a participating school or neighborhood looking to join a League can purchase a kit from a Business Partner.

 After the end of every three month season, Players on their own or with assistance from an instructor send in all score sheet results.
 Each season’s results will be posted the following month.

 Schedule: Summer (July-Sep), Fall (Oct-Dec), Winter (Jan-Mar), and Spring (April-June).

 Classrooms/Neighborhoods are encouraged (but not required) to sign up one month before the next season to participate.
 For example, registering in the last week of November/first week of December to take part in the Winter Season (Jan-Mar).
 In some circumstances, Partners can register a few weeks into an ongoing season.